 - Educational Resources to support further projects

-Trees for Wildlife program was inspired by Pulitzer Prize winner Wangari Maathai.
-Thirty years ago, Maathai,.
-Kenya, Africa , was concerned that 90% of her forest had been chopped down.
+Trees for Wildlife program was inspired by Nobel Peace Prize winner Wangari Maathai.
+Thirty years ago, Maathai, from Kenya, Africa, was concerned that 90% of her forest had been chopped down.
 Soil erosion was devastating her country as a result.
 The women, whose job it was to look for firewood for their families, had to search for hours to find mere branches.
 Wangari took action.
 On June 5th, 1977 on World Environment Day, she planted nine trees in her backyard and founded the Green Belt Movement whose mission it is to restore Africa’s forests, put an end to the poverty that deforestation was causing, and recognize the intimate and fundamental link between the environment, democracy, and peace.
 Wangari gathered women from all over the country and empowered them to plant 30 million trees